TEACHING-FAMILY MODEL ACCREDITATION — WHAT IS IT?

 TEACHING-FAMILY MODEL ACCREDITATION — HOW DOES IT WORK?

 After development from a sponsor site, accredited agencies undergo an initial in-depth accreditation process and subsequent visits every three years.
 These initial and triennial reviews consist of an on-site visit by two or more peer reviewers to observe and review the implementation of treatment and its benefits to interview staff and consumers.
 Referral and funding agents, board members, and individuals receiving services are asked to rate and provide comments about the treatment programs.
-Findings are summarized and reported to the agency and to the TFA Certification & Ethics Committee.
+Findings are summarized and reported to the agency and to the TFA Accreditation & Ethics Committee.

 On an annual basis, the accredited agency conducts a self-evaluation which includes a practitioner consumer evaluation.
-A formal report from the agency is due to the TFA Certification & Ethics Committee along with an oral presentation designed to stimulate questions and encourage feedback for continuous quality improvement.
+A formal report from the agency is due to the TFA Accreditation & Ethics Committee along with an oral presentation designed to stimulate questions and encourage feedback for continuous quality improvement.